-Big, beautiful knife blocks are great (and plastic drawer organizers a little less so), but there’s nothing that can quite match the elegance of knife and flatware storage that’s built directly into your drawer.
+Big, beautiful knife blocks are great (and plastic drawer organizers a little less so).
+But there’s nothing that can quite match the elegance of built-in knife and flatware storage.
 Not only will this help clear up counter space (in the case of that big ol’ knife block) and make your drawers look a little more orderly, they’ll also keep odds and ends from building up in your cutlery drawer, since everything will have its proper place.

 8. Utensil Organizers

 Similarly, homeowners are finding more and more innovative ways of storing their utensils.
-Some of them are similar to the knife and cutlery storage – wood dividers built into your drawers to help keep them organized.
+Some of them are similar to knife and cutlery storage – wood dividers built into your drawers to keep them organized.
 But personally?
-I think any utensils that end up in a drawer, even one with an organizer, are going to get lost in the shuffle.
-I much prefer utensil organizers that are integrated into pull-out shelves, which let you stand your spatulas and wooden spoons upright without having to keep a big jar full of them out on the countertop by your stove.
+I think any utensils that end up in a drawer, even one with an organizer, will get lost in the shuffle.
+I much prefer utensil organizers that are integrated into pull-out shelves.
+These let you stand your spatulas and wooden spoons upright without having to keep a big jar full of them out on the countertop by your stove.